IndicoDataSolutions/Enso/README.md

 Should be frequently edited to change the specifics of how `experiment.py` is run.
 The main parameters here are:
  - `Datasets`: A list of the datasets that you want to include in your experiments
  - `Features`: A list of pre-computed features to include in your experiments.
 Only features for your specified datasets will be used.
+ *Note* The name of the featurizer will dictate the name of the features file.
  - `Experiments`: A list of the experiments to run on top of the feature sets that have selected
  - `Data Volumes`: A list of number of examples to run experiments on
  - `Metrics`: A list of metrics you'd like to see for the combination of experiments being run